csharp-clases

 What are and how to use classes in C#

-Classes allow us to encapsulate related data and functionalities in a single entity, making code reuse and application maintenance easier.
+Classes allow us to encapsulate related data and functionality into a single entity, which facilitates code reuse and maintenance of our applications.
 They are the foundation of object-oriented programming.

 Classes in C#